Kiawah Island Golf

 There are 5 world-class golf courses on Kiawah that are open to the public.
 Each are challenging to play and beautiful to admire.
 The courses that are open to all Kiawah guests are Oak Point, Cougar Point, Turtle Point, Osprey Point, and the Ocean Course (home of the 2012 and 2021 PGA Championships).
 The prices vary depending on the time of year and the course that you play.

 Kiawah’s Turtle Point is not an extremely difficult course to play – however, holes 14, 15 and 16 are quite a bit different from the rest of the course, and are simply stunning with the spectacular 3-hole stretch woven through rolling sand dunes directly along the Atlantic Ocean.
 There are many houses lining the course, and alligators lurking in the lagoons – so be sure to take extra balls with you.
 The layout offers a combination of length and accuracy.
 This Jack Nicklaus design has led to its selection for several important championships including the Carolinas’ Amateur, the Carolinas’ PGA, the South Carolina Amateur and the 1990 PGA Cup Matches, the club professionals version of the Ryder Cup.
-Opened in 1981, Turtle Point is a low-profile design with fairways and green settings blended into the existing landscape.
+After a full renovation in 2016, Turtle Point now offers a low-profile design with fairways and green settings blended into the existing landscape.

 Osprey Point is one of the most popular golf courses to play on Kiawah.
 While it offers lots of water on the left of its generous fairways, it is just a fun layout to play!
 The course is in immaculate shape, scenic and provides a lot of challenge.
 The greens are in fantastic shape, yet just a little on the slower side.
-The Tom Fazio layout, went through a facelift.
+The Tom Fazio layout, went through a facelift in 2014.
 At Osprey Point, Fazio used a superb natural canvas to create a masterpiece in playability and variety.
 The setting for the course features four large, natural lakes, fingers of saltwater marsh, and dense maritime forests of live oaks, pines, palmettos, and magnolias.
 Into that backdrop, Fazio blended a par-72 layout that takes advantage of its setting.

-Ranked in Golf Digest’s “America’s Top 75 Resort Courses,” Osprey Point has grown into one of the favorite courses on the island and well-maintained.
+The most playable course on the island and well-maintained.
 It is neither boring or easy, yet offers stunning views – the holes along the marsh/river are especially gorgeous.
 If you want a stress-free round to enjoy a beautiful golf course and hang with your friends and family while you’re getting your golf in, this is it.
 No course on the island, however, has undergone more changes than Cougar Point, an executive course by Gary Player previously named Marsh Point, that Player happily stretched into a 6,875-yard par 72.
 The most recent renovation was in 2017.